aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/update-font-properties-of-the-text/_index.md

 |Underline|Underline|Specifies the type of underline applied to the font.|
 |UnderlineColor|Color|Specifies the color of the underline applied to the font.|

 You can use `cURL` command-line tool to easily interact with Aspose.Words web services.
-The following example demonstrates how to make calls to Cloud API with cURL.
-Feel free to download and explore sample input [SampleWordDocument.docx](SampleWordDocument.docx) and output [ResultWordDocument.docx](ResultWordDocument.docx) files that are designed to act as a demonstration and let you to figure out the details quickly.
+The following example shows how to make calls to Cloud API with cURL.
+Feel free to download and explore sample input [SampleWordDocument.docx](SampleWordDocument.docx) and output [ResultWordDocument.docx](ResultWordDocument.docx) files designed to act as a demonstration and let you figure out the details quickly.

 {{< nosnippet >}}
 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}